rks101/eglinux/bash/README.md

 #!/usr/bin/bash
 echo "Hello! bash"
 ````
-To run a bash script:
+To run or execute a bash script:
-./filename.sh  or
+`./filename.sh`  or  `bash filename.sh`
-bash filename.sh
+Read about the script and see if it requires any arguments or things to be set up before its execution.

 ----